Derik714/HackAI_Hack-230466/README.md

 ## Temperature Alert Agent

-The Temperature Alert Agent is a robust tool built using the uAgent library, designed to empower users by providing real-time weather updates for their chosen locations.
+The Temperature Alert Agent is a robust tool built using the uAgent library, designed to empower users by providing real-time temperature updates for their chosen locations.
 This project offers a personalized temperature monitoring system, ensuring users receive timely alerts when the weather conditions fall outside their preferred temperature range.

 ## Features